 Let’s be clear at the start: a garage door that comes off its tracks is extremely dangerous.
 There is a definite risk of serious injuries to you or a family member.
 With this knowledge, you can take the necessary preventive measures to keep you and your loved ones completely safe when using your garage door.
 Now, we will look at those situations where we might run into this type of problem.

-The main cause: you hit the door with your car
+You hit the door with your car

 The most common case of a door coming off its tracks is due to homeowners hitting their doors with their cars.
 Almost all of us have had this happen.
 Late for work or in too much of a hurry to be home, you pull out of or enter your garage too fast without the door being completely open… and crash!
 As well, some folks have simply backed into the door, forgetting to open it with the remote.
 A heck of a way to start the day!